 GeneratePress Premium comes with 15 modules while Astra Pro comes with 19 modules.

-Not everyone would ever create online courses, and there are multiple third-party Whitelabel plugins which can easily be installed.
+Not everyone would ever create online courses, and there are multiple third-party Whitelabel plugins that can easily be installed.
 But, explicitly having a feature is a plus point.

 Note: The Sites which display AGENCY marked on them, are not available with Astra Pro.

-Starter Sites are a pride for Astra.
-The company has built lots of them that caters to almost every industry/niche.
+Starter Sites are pride for Astra.
+The company has built lots of them that cater to almost every industry/niche.